 Everyone wants a bright, beautiful, healthy-looking smile.
 And it’s natural to want to use natural approaches to achieving that goal.
-So many people promise that these at-home teeth whitening techniques can actually get you the results you’re looking for that it’s easy to believe that they work.
+So many people promise that these at-home teeth whitening or gum bleaching techniques can actually get you the results you’re looking for that it’s easy to believe that they work.
 What can it hurt to try, right?

 Plenty.
 Many promised at-home whitening techniques are not only not effective, they have the potential to damage your teeth.
 We wanted to run through some of the more commonly recommended techniques that cause concern.

 Recently, charcoal toothpaste has been getting a lot of attention.
 It’s very popular, which is why we want to address it first.
 There is no evidence that activated charcoal has the ability to pull stains from teeth.
 The few clinical trials of whitening with charcoal have been unpersuasive, and it can be dangerous.

 Charcoal is potentially abrasive to your teeth.
 Brushing with it regularly can lead to a loss of tooth enamel, and receding gums.
 The abrasion might be responsible for the temporary whitening success some people report, but, just as with many other whitening toothpastes, the long-term results won’t be attractive.
 As the enamel gets worn away, it can allow the yellowish, brownish, or grayish dentin underneath to show through.
 And once that happens, your teeth can’t be whitened by any means short of covering them with porcelain veneers or crowns.

 Apple Cider Vinegar

 Apple cider vinegar has gotten popular in many holistic health circles because of its supposed benefits for many aspects of health, including its ability to whiten teeth.